Connect Google Analytics to Snowflake in 2 Steps

 Introduction to Snowflake

-Snowflake is a cloud data warehouse that came out in 2015.
-It is primarily available on AWS and Azure.
+Snowflake is a cloud-based data warehouse that’s super flexible and powerful.
+It makes it easy to store, manage, and analyze large amounts of data.
 Snowflake is similar to BigQuery in that it stores data separately from where it does its compute.
 It stores the actual data of your tables in S3 and then it can provision any number of compute nodes to process that data.

 In contrast, Snowflake offers instant access to unlimited resources (compute and storage) on-demand.

-This article provides an overview of both the above approaches.
-This will allow you to assess the pros and cons of both and choose the route that suits your use case best
+This article provides an overview of both approaches.
+This will allow you to assess their pros and cons and choose the route that best suits your use case.

 Method 1: Using Custom ETL Scripts to Move Data from Google Analytics to Snowflake